Because of the forecast for continued snow throughout the day, administrative offices will be closed for today, Wednesday, March 21.

 College life is an adjustment for all incoming students, but for first-generation college students, who may not enjoy the same supports and frames of reference, it’s a particularly steep hill to climb.
 That was the case for Robert Hill ’17, a first-generation student who came to Dickinson well prepared but initially struggled to find his place.

 After taking part in a panel discussion during an event led by Sigma Lamda Gamma, Hill decided to give back by helping others make that difficult transition.
-He hashed out ideas with Jennifer Zapata ’17, Devlynn Chen ’17 and Zachary Penn ’18, and then drafted a constitution for a new student-run initiative, Trendsetters, providing academic and social support and a sense of community to first-generation college students.
+He hashed out ideas with Jennifer Zapata ’17, Devlynn Chen ’17 and Zachary Penny ’18, and then drafted a constitution for a new student-run initiative, Trendsetters, providing academic and social support and a sense of community to first-generation college students.
 Trendsetters meets weekly, bringing first-generation mentors together with first-generation participants.
 Hill’s dream is to continue to aid others through work as college and career counselor and educator.

 Clubs and organizations:

 The Souls of Black Folk by W.E.B.
 Dubois.

 I decided on a sociology major because sociology gives me a better understanding of the world around me.
 I came from an urban, low-income area that really restricted my views of the world.
 My sociology classes made realize the structural and systematic differences that have stopped people of the same race and social class as me from having the same opportunities as other people.
 I fell in love with narratives, perspectives and ideas one can obtain from sociological qualitative research.
 I learned so much from ethnographic research and sociological studies that I knew that I wanted to study sociology for my four years at Dickinson.

 Getting this close to graduation, because no one in my family made it this far.

 Most important thing I’ve learned so far: